 Most, or all, of your rain garden's plants are native to western Michigan (existed here before European settlements), and have been chosen to match the conditions in your garden.
-Plants in the rain garden's basin thrive in wet soils and can tolerate extreme fluctuations in soil moisture and oxygen level.
+Since the soil in Alger Heights is sandy and drains quickly, the plants in the rain garden's basin thrive in wet soils and can tolerate extreme fluctuations in soil moisture and oxygen level.
 Their extensive root systems also hold soils in place and prevent erosion.
 Plants along the edge of the garden or near trees might prefer drier conditions, sun, shade, or a combination of these.
 And because these plants are adapted to the western Michigan region, they require less watering, pesticides and other maintenance than non-native plants.
 They do need some care to be successful, since your rain garden was landscaped for a specific purpose.
 The following pages outline a suggested maintenance schedule for your growing garden.